Discovering Your Enneagram Type, As Well As Your Favorite Movie Stars

 Type Three.
 The Achiever.

-The adaptable, success oriented type.
-Threes are self assured, attractive and charming.
+The adaptable, success-oriented type.
+Threes are self-assured, attractive and charming.
 Ambitious, competitive and energetic, they can also be status-conscious and highly driven for personal advancement.
 Threes are often concerned about their image and what others think of them.
 They typically have problems with workaholism and competitiveness.
-At the best, healthy Threes are self accepting, authentic, and everything they seem to be – role models who inspire others.

 Examples of Threes are Tom Cruise, Donald Trump, Tony Robbins, Bill Clinton, Madonna, Christopher Skase and Barbara Streisand.

-If you are a Three, you can begin the process of your growth by stopping doing what you are doing, and exploring who you really are.
+If you are a Three, you can begin the process of your growth by stopping doing what you are doing and exploring who you really are.

 Type Four.
 The Individualist.

 The romantic, introspective type.
-Fours are self aware, sensitive, reserved and quiet.
+Fours are self-aware, sensitive, reserved and quiet.
 They are self revealing, emotionally honest, and personal, but they can also be moody and self conscious.
 Withholding themselves from others due to feeling vulnerable and defective, they can also feel disdainful and exempt from ordinary ways of living.
-They typically have problems with self indulgence and self pity.
-At the best, healthy Fours are inspired and highly creative, able to renew themselves and transform their experiences.

 Examples of Fours are Angelina Jolie, Oscar Wilde, David Bowie, Jackie Onassis and Johnny Depp.